dagger/dagger/docs/core-concepts/1221-action.md

 ### Integration

-Action definitions cannot be executed directly: they must be integrated into a plan.
+Action definitions cannot be executed directly: they must be integrated into a project.

-A plan is an execution context for actions.
+A project is an execution context for actions.
 It specifies:

 - What actions to present to the end user
 - Dependencies between those tasks, if any
 - Interactions between the tasks and the client system, if any

-Actions are integrated into a plan by _merging_ their CUE definition into the plan's CUE definition.
+Actions are integrated into a project by _merging_ their CUE definition into the project's CUE definition.

-Here is an example of a plan:
+Here is an example of a project:

 ```cue
 package main